Ace plays Final Fantasy VII: The Plot Thickens

 Continue reading

-Oh, My Pop-Culture Jesus: Aerith (aka Aeris)
+Oh, My Pop Culture Jesus: Aerith (aka Aeris)

 ff7_aerith5It’s not often that we find Christian themes in media straight from Japan, except for when we do, because it happens all the time.
 Japanese culture seems to be very fascinated with Christianity as a whole, and so it comes as no surprise that we may find some Christian themes in the Final Fantasy franchise as well.
 When I first sat down to outline what I was going to say for this post, I initially planned to discuss Aerith as a Virgin Mary figure, but I don’t think that’s entirely accurate.
 Aerith has more in common with Jesus than she does Mary.
 While it’s true that she does share some traits that we would find with a Mary figure—purity of heart, (more than likely) virginal, etc.—these are also traits that Jesus had.
 And really, the main reason I first thought of Mary and not Jesus is because Aerith is a woman.